 It is a good practice to use

-__exit__(), which are automatically called when the file is opened and closed, respectively.
+__exit__().
+These methods will automatically open and close the file for you.
 Python can guarantee that these special methods are always called, even if an exception occurs.

 with open("/tmp/.deepsource.toml", "r") as f: f.write("config file.")